y330/FragmentQR/index.md

 #### **What really is FragmentQR?**

-FragmentQR is a Chrome extesion that lets the user select any text on a webpage and convert it into a text fragment, which is then appended to the end of the pages URL. the URL is then used to generate a QR code that will contain the it, s
+FragmentQR is a Chrome extesion that lets the user select any text on a webpage and convert it into a text fragment, which is then appended to the end of the pages URL. the URL is then used to generate a QR code that will contain the text fragment.
+The uses of FragmentQR include sharing specific text on a webpage with friends or coworkers, directing

 #### **What browsers/platforms are compatible with FragmentQR?**